omahs/docs-36/docs/getting-started/advanced-utility/finance-functionalities.md

 Dig into [Specs](../../architecture/specs/Spec-MKT/#secondary-market) of the Marketplace API.<br />
 <br />

-**Finance Utility 5 - NFT Collateralization**<br />
+**Incentive Utility 5 - NFT Collateralization**<br />
 _What is it?_<br />
-An integration with the Aave protocol that allows NFT owners to deposit their tokens, in return for a loan.<br />
+An integration with the Aave protocol that allows NFT owners (which could represent data, AI,...) to deposit their tokens, in return for a loan.<br />

 _Why use this?_<br />
 This allows asset owners to monetize their assets in different ways, while maintaining ownership.<br />